 Early Academic Training Produces Long-Term Harm

-Research reveals negative effects of academic preschools and kindergartens.
+Research reveals potential risks of academic preschools and kindergartens.

 Posted May 05, 2015